ebitech02/alx-higher_level_programming/0x11-python-network_1/README.md

+Description -
-Python for backend using the python package urllib
+Python for backend using the package urllib

+Objectives -
+How to fetch resources over a network
+How to handle HTTP requests and responses